UEFA eases stance on leagues that want to end season early - WHIZ News

 “With this in mind, UEFA is currently developing some guidelines concerning participation in its club competitions, in order to assist its member associations in case of a canceled league or cup,” Europe’s soccer body said in a statement.
 An executive committee on Thursday can confirm those guidelines.

-Belgian officials are set to resume talks Friday when UEFA’s position is clearer.
+Belgian officials were set to resume talks Friday when UEFA’s position is clearer.

 Domestic club competitions aim to play into July and August — likely in empty stadiums if restarting games is even possible.